 Don’t forget outreach to state and local progressive bloggers or national bloggers on your issues, and online personalities in your district with large social media followings!
 If you have them on board early, you can give them a heads-up to share and retweet your content after it goes up, reaching exponentially more people.

 Good luck!
 Having all the pieces together will mean a smooth launch, lots of money and supporters raised, and good press — NOT bad for a first day.

 Need help with getting your campaign launched online?
 Contact PowerThru.
 We can help with everything on your checklist, and connect you to the other people who can help too.
-We offer digital strategy, develop websites for Democratic political campaigns, offer online fundraising consulting for Democratic campaigns and more!
+We offer digital strategy, best political website design for Democratic campaigns (our websites won four Reed awards and two Pollies, including “Best Congressional Website” for both), social media consulting, and online fundraising consulting for Democratic campaigns and more!

-If this is your first time as a candidate, check out the affordable candidate trainings offered by Wellstone, DFA, EMILY’s List (for pro-choice women) and Victory Fund (for LGBT).
-Progressive Majority has a great campaign manual available on their website too!
+If this is your first time as a candidate, check out the resources at Run for Something (including the book!), Run For Office, and the affordable candidate trainings offered by National Democratic Training Committee, PCCC/Our Revolution, Wellstone, DFA, EMILY’s List (for pro-choice women — also check out their new online training center for candidates) Emerge (for women, only in some states), and Victory Fund (for LGBT).
+Wellstone has a great campaign manual available on their website and through booksellers too!